tarantool/doc/doc/book/box/indexes.rst

 Indexes
 ================================================================================

-An **index** is special data structure that stores a group of key values and pointers.
+An **index** is a special data structure that stores a group of key values and pointers.
 It is used for efficient manipulations with data.

 As with spaces, you should specify the index **name**, and let Tarantool